Benchling-Open-Source/allotropy/src/allotropy/allotrope/schemas/pcr/BENCHLING/2023/09/CHANGE_NOTES.md

   * Reasoning: these fields are covered in "device system document"
   * Proposal: TODO these should be added back to conform with ASM since they are optional.

-* Missing "processed data aggregate document" and "statistics aggregate document" from technique aggreagete document
+* Missing "processed data aggregate document" and "statistics aggregate document" from technique aggregate document
   * Reasoning: Not added during initial implementation while ASM was being figured out.
   * Proposal: TODO update supported schema to match ASM